Support Us

 Elaine Perilstein Memorial Fund

-Elaine Perilstein Memorial Fund: to support classes and programs on the topics of “Jewish Women” and “Enhancing Spirituality in Everyday Life”, and to support our Scholar-in-Residence programs.
-Barbara Ehrlich, author of Miriam’s Kitchen, was our first scholar-in-residence.
-Reb Mimi Feigelson and Rabbi Brad Artson joined us in subsequent years.
-Elaine Perilstein (z’l), for whom the fund is named, passed away in 1998.
-She was a passionate and loving soul with a deep commitment to cultivating the beauty and spirit of Jewish life and to recognition of the equal status for men and women.
+Funds learning on Jewish women, spirituality, and scholar-in-residence programs.
+Elaine Perilstein (z"l), for whom the fund is named, passed away in 1998.
+She was a passionate and loving soul with a deep commitment to cultivating the beauty and spirit of Jewish life and to the recognition of the equal status of men and women.

 Eric Pas Jewish Camp Scholarship Fund